-Integration and synergies in the building and technical trade
+Integration of acquisitions in the building and technical trade

 Business interruptions and information system failures